EA4FRB/sark110-srv-linux/README.md

 # sark110-srv-linux
-     Linux Server for connecting to the sark-110 via a network
+Linux Server for connecting to the SARK-110 Antenna Analyzer series via a network

 About
 ======